0xastro/Cognitive-Radio-Network/README.md

 1. Design our model (MLP-Multi Layer Percetron) which add the cognition feature to the Secondry users.
 2. Generate the Data set which include the main features of the Observed RF   channels[Channel_0,Channel_1,Channel_2,Channel_3,Channel_4,Channel_5].
 The Meters/features will be [RSSI, EVM, PSD, NOISE FLOOR, BER, PER]
 3. Train our Model to to adjust the proper weights.
-4. Write the MAKE FILE
+4. Updating the MAKE FILE
 5. Integrate the System where 5 nodes are involved: [Controller, 2 primary users, 2 secondry users, Spectrum analyzer]

 | Hardware        | Software And Tools                      | LAB                             |